Schizophrenia: A Meta-Analytical Feed

 United States

-I am an academic psychiatrist working at a state university where I see patients, teach and do clinical and brain imaging research.
-I completed my medical studies in Europe and my residency training at Yale University.
+I am an academic psychiatrist working at University of California Irvine, where I see patients, teach and do clinical and brain imaging research.
+I completed my medical studies in Romania and my residency training at Yale University.
 I have the following conflict of interest: I spend quite a bit of time studying new psychiatric medications and while I am not paid directly by any drug company I might be unconsciously biased (either pro or against) psychotropic drugs I might have directly studied.

-I believe that modern psychiatry should be informed by a bio-psycho-social model.
+I believe that modern psychiatry should be informed by a bio-psycho-socio-cultural model.
 Biology is a necessary but not sufficient ingredient in understanding what makes a human being tick.
 The fact that mind is not separated from the body goes both ways.
 On one hand, biology informs psychology.
 Thus we need to continue to work on improving our biological interventions, especially when it comes to the treatment of severe mental illness.
 At the same time, psychology equally informs biology.
-There is a wealth of data substantiating both the ravaging effects of stress as well as the beneficial effects of psychotherapy or contemplative techniques on the brain as well as on our metabolic, respiratory, cardio-vascular and immune systems.
+There is a wealth of data substantiating both the ravaging effects of stress as well as the beneficial effects of psychotherapy or contemplative techniques not only on the brain but also on our metabolic, respiratory, cardio-vascular and immune systems.
 Further, no individual is an island.
-Social isolation, competitiveness, and stress mitigate psycho-pathology in ways that are an important as biological risk.
+Humans are first and foremost social beings.
+It is no surprise then that social isolation, competitiveness, and stress mitigate psycho-pathology in ways that are an important as biological risk.

-As a result, I believe that we should be equally invested in understanding not only the biological, but also the psychological and social substrate of psychological distress.
-In addition to our search for better medications, we should also look at measures supporting psychological health through educational, political and social reform.
+As a result, I believe that we should be equally invested in understanding not only the biological, but also the psychological and sociocultural substrate of mental distress.
+In addition to searching for better medications, we should also look at measures supporting psychological health through educational, political and social reform.
 Which is this blog's agenda.

 My goal is to present a balanced perspective on the complex issues that arise from my daily practice of psychiatry.